 On 14 March 2018, Rothesay Life Plc ("Rothesay") and The Prudential Assurance Company Limited (“PAC”) entered into a reinsurance transaction covering a £12bn portfolio of annuities.
 It was expected that this would be followed by an insurance business transfer under Part VII of the Financial Services and Markets Act 2000.

 This transfer was subject to approval by the High Court of England and Wales (“the Court”).
-However, the Court declined to sanction the transfer.
+However, following a hearing in June 2019, the Court declined to sanction the transfer.
 Rothesay and PAC were given permission to appeal by the Court and, having considered our position and taken advice, a notice of appeal was lodged with the Court of Appeal on 27 September 2019.

 - Latest position

-If the appeal is successful, there will be a further hearing at the High Court to decide whether the proposed transfer should be approved or not.
+There will now be a further hearing at the High Court to decide whether the proposed transfer should be approved or not.
+We will update this page as soon as a date for this new hearing is set.

 We will continue to provide updates on this page of our website.